drew-hansen1/portfolio/README.md

 ## 🛠️ Technologies Used
 - **HTML5** – Structure of the website
 - **CSS3** – Styling and layout
-- **JavaScript** – Interactivity and dynamic elements
-*(Add frameworks/libraries if you used any, e.g., React, Bootstrap, Tailwind CSS)*

 ## 🔮 Future Improvements
 - Add **dark mode toggle** for better user experience.